Take part in the democratic process

 Public questions to Full Council

 A member of the public who lives, works, or is being educated in the borough, may ask the Leader or a Cabinet Member one question (and one supplementary on their reply) on any matter relating to the discharge of the Council's functions.
-The question must be in writing, submitted to the Director of Law at least seven clear working days (no later than 12 noon) before the day of the council meeting, with a relevant address in the borough indicating whether you live, work or are being educated in the borough.
+The question must be in writing, submitted to the Monitoring Officer at least seven clear working days (no later than 12 noon) before the day of the council meeting, with a relevant address in the borough indicating whether you live, work or are being educated in the borough.
 If your question has not met the criteria and timescale, it will not be answered.

 Questions which, in the opinion of the Mayor, are defamatory or unsuitable in form, frivolous or derogatory will not be accepted.
 Replies to questions will be oral.
 If the questioner is not present when the question is called at the meeting, a written reply shall be provided.
 However, persons questioned may decline to reply, if in their opinion, questions involve an excessive and unnecessary amount of time on the part of officers in collating or preparing the information required.
 If a question does not receive a reply within the time allowed for the public questions session, the leader or cabinet member will provide a written reply to the questioner.
 All public questions and the reply given by the Leader or Cabinet Member will be recorded in the minutes.